This is a new bug that annoys Windows 10 users.

 2. Disable VPN settings

-Sometimes the security layer of the VPN utility on your computer can also be the cause of the “No Internet, Secured” error on Windows 10.
-Therefore, what you need to do next is turn off or exit completely.
+Sometimes, the VPN utility’s security layer on your computer can also cause the “No Internet, Secured” error on Windows 10.
+Therefore, what you need to do next is turn off or exit altogether.
 VPN utility is in use.
-Wait a few minutes and reconnect to the internet, then open a website with regularly updated content such as a news website to check results.
+Wait a few minutes, reconnect to the internet, and then open a website with regularly updated content such as a news website to check results.

 If everything returns to normal, the cause is the VPN server.
 At this point, removing or upgrading is what you should do.

 If you do not already know, Winsock (or Winsock protocol) controls many communication processes on your Windows 10 computer with network services.
 The reinstalling (reset) Winsock will help change some of the default settings and eliminate problems that arise, including the “No Internet, Secured” error.

 To reinstall Winsock, run the ” netsh Winsock reset catalog ” command in Windows Powershell.